miracl/core/version4/wasm/readme.txt

 Then select options 1, 3, 7, 19, 21, 27, 28 and 30, which are fixed for
 the example programs.

-Copy the AMCL library to the current directory
+Copy the MIRACL Core library to the current directory

 cp amcl/target/wasm32-unknown-emscripten/release/libamcl.rlib .